 If you’re a skiing fan then head to Queenstown, also considered one of the top ski locations in the world for an amazing skiing experience.
 Lastly, if you wish to see everything at its most beautiful then visit in spring.

-Top places for a family visit to New Zealand
+Top places for a family visit in New Zealand

 Hobbiton Movie Set